Block online ads and prevent web tracking with Avast Secure Browser for Android

 There are many types of ad trackers: cookies, URL trackers, tracking pixels, and more advanced techniques that use special scripts, like browser fingerprinting.
 Each of these methods gathers and logs your data a bit differently.
 But they all help companies build an advertising profile of you by essentially spying on your browsing habits.

-By installing code on websites and apps that logs your activity in your browser, both the sites themselves as well as third parties can figure out who you are and what you want or need.
+Websites and apps use specialized code that logs your activity in your browser, and this is how both the sites themselves as well as third parties can figure out who you are and what you want or need.
 Armed with this data, they then try and sell you more relevant products and services.
 That’s how companies track you online and why you so often see those seemingly magical ads that keep following you around the internet.

 Here are some of the most common ad tracking methods that websites use.

 Companies place cookies — little pieces of code that record your online activity and save it in your browser — all across the web to identify you as you hop from one site to the next, adding increasingly rich data to your advertising profile.
 Cookies are the most common source of ad tracking, and many sites use the same third-party cookies.
 We’ll explore this in more depth later on.